Last Updated: 12 July 2022

 Safeguarding – Managing all students, particularly those under 18 years of age, is of paramount importance and any major incidents could result in significant reputational damage.
 Although it is acknowledged that a student’s time at LSET is formative in their development as adults, this must be balanced with an inclination not to be overprotective.

-Sports activities – The LSET recognizes that all these activities carry an inherent risk, whether in competition or training, for those actively participating and for those in close attendance.
+Sports activities – The LSET recognise that all these activities carry an inherent risk, whether in competition or training, for those actively participating and for those in close attendance.
 While it is understood that the risk of injury cannot be eliminated, the LSET expects that appropriate risk assessments and training will be implemented in order to anticipate and mitigate dangers and risks.

 Policies and Procedures